archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

   - Mermaid image or static asset links: confirm files exist under `/static/img/**`.
   - References section must include at least 2 reputable sources when external material informed the article; prefer standards bodies, official docs, or well-regarded texts.

-Automation hint (optional): when running in a repo context, use a broken-links checker or a simple script to scan for `.md`/`.mdx` suffixed links and convert them to extensionless, then re-validate.
+## 26. Automation Hint (Optional)

-Tone and style
+## 27. Tone and Style

 - Professional, clear, concise, and engaging—avoid robotic prose.
 - Use concrete examples, short anecdotes, and where helpful, brief quotes that are clearly connected to the topic.
 - Avoid redundancy across siblings; defer content to the appropriate sibling and link to it.

-Output expectations
+## 28. Output Expectations

 - Do not change canonical.
 Conform content to canonical scope and naming.
 - Preserve existing frontmatter if present; add missing, minimal frontmatter only when necessary.
 - Validate MD/MDX syntax so Docusaurus can build without errors.
-- Keep overview `.mdx` files short; keep topic `.md` files substantial but focused.
+- Keep overview `index.mdx` or `index.md` files short; keep other topic files substantial but focused.

-Workflow (per matched file)
+## 29. Workflow (Per Matched File)

 1) Map the file path to canonical to confirm scope and level of depth.
-2) Choose article mode based on extension:
+2) Choose article mode based on filename:
-   - `.mdx` → overview-mode (short, framing, optional quote, one diagram if applicable).
+   - `index.mdx` or `index.md` → overview-mode (short, framing, optional quote, one diagram if applicable).
-   - `.md` → full-topic mode (deep dive, examples, decision model if appropriate).
+   - Other files → full-topic mode (deep dive, examples, decision model if appropriate).
 3) Plan sections per the Structure template above; avoid overlap with siblings per canonical.
 4) Author content: